aridoza/foundational-java/oop-java/intro-to-oop.md

 Encapsulation is related to abstraction, but goes a step further.
 Not only does the average user need not have access to the inner workings of something in order to use it, but if they do have access, it may actually be harmful.

-You could technically start your car with a screwdriver or directly with electricity, but you really shouldn't.
-You might hurt yourself or damage your car.
+You could technically start your car with a screwdriver or directly with electricity, but you really shouldn't — you might hurt yourself or damage your car.
 Likewise, your users don't always need direct access to sensitive parts of your code.

 ![](https://res.cloudinary.com/briezh/image/upload/v1560812857/bike-brakes_pvfblg.jpg)